seamusabshere/cache_method/README.markdown

 (which doesn't delete the rest of your cache)

+## ActiveRecord

+If you're caching methods ActiveRecord objects (aka instances of `ActiveRecord::Base`), then you should probably define something like:

+    class ActiveRecord::Base
+      def as_cache_key
+        attributes
+      end
+    end

+Otherwise the full object will be marshal dumped **just to get a cache key**.

+## Debug

+CacheMethod can warn you if your obj or args cache keys are suspiciously long.

+    require 'cache_method'
+    require 'cache_method/debug'

+Then watch your logs.

 ## Configuration (and supported cache clients)

 You need to set where the cache will be stored: